On Jan 31, 2007, the President of the United States gave his speech on the

 any other issue.
 Economic growth avoids many other social and economic

-Institute new energy policies to promote better energy
+Institute new energy policies to promote

 energy waste.
 Promote the development of alternative energy sources and